 OSHAA 30-Hours Professional Diploma in Swim School Health and Safety

-The OSHAA 30-Hours Professional Diploma in Swim School Health and Safety is a specialised training programme designed to provide participants with the knowledge and skills needed to maintain safe and compliant swim school environments.
-Developed in line with industry best practices and safety regulations, this course equips participants with practical tools to prevent risks, manage incidents, and ensure the well-being of everyone within an aquatic training setting.
+The OSHAA 30-Hours Professional Diploma in Swim School Health and Safety is a specialised programme designed to equip participants with essential knowledge and practical skills to maintain safe, well-managed, and compliant swim school environments.
+Developed in line with recognised industry practices and safety expectations, this course focuses on protecting learners, staff, and visitors by reducing risks and promoting a strong culture of safety within aquatic education settings.

 OSHAA 30-Hours Professional Diploma in Swim School Health and Safety